Description

 To use the TestCondition

-method, you need to override it in a derived class of ConditionalVisibilityAttribute
+method, you need to create a subclass of ConditionalVisibilityAttribute

 targetObject

-: The object instance on which the condition is being tested.
+: The object instance for which the condition is being tested.

 td